 GSLIS is pleased to offer nondegree community credit students an opportunity to take graduate level courses.
 Formal admission to the University of Illinois at Urbana-Champaign is not necessary, but a bachelor's degree is required.
 Nondegree community credit students may take a maximum of 12 credit hours of GSLIS coursework.
 Permission to take additional credit hours may be granted in special circumstances (e.g., alumni seeking professional development, school media endorsement), but please note that a maximum of 12 hours may be applied toward a degree upon matriculation.

-For permission to register as a nondegree/community credit student, please complete the Request to Enroll form.
+The period to request permission to enroll in summer semester courses ends May 4.
+For permission to register as a non-degree/community credit student, please complete the Request to Enroll form.

 Please contact Tonyia Tidline, director of professional development, at (217) 244-2945 or tidline [at] illinois [dot] edu if you have questions or would like assistance.

 Summer 2015 Community Credit Course Offerings